Dhiraj123-star/fastapi-podman-app/README.md

 # 🚀 FastAPI + Podman App

-A lightweight, containerized **FastAPI** application powered by **Podman** and `podman-compose`.
-This setup demonstrates how to run a modern Python web API inside a rootless container engine.
+A professional-grade, containerized **FastAPI** application leveraging **Podman** for secure, rootless development and deployment.

 ---

-## 🌟 Features
+## 🌟 Key Features

+- 🔐 **User Authentication with JWT**
+  - Secure user registration and login
+  - Token-based access to protected endpoints

+- ✅ **Task Management System**
+  - Authenticated CRUD operations for managing personal tasks
+  - Supports creation, update (including status), and deletion
+  - Clean schema validation with Pydantic v2

-- ⚡ Lightweight FastAPI app
+- ⚡ **Redis Caching for Task Listing**
+  - Per-user task list is cached for high performance
+  - Cache auto-invalidates on task create/update/delete
+  - Built-in logging to trace whether data came from Redis or the database

-- 🐍 Python 3.11 base image
+- 🐍 Built with Python 3.11 and FastAPI
-- 📦 Packaged using Podman containers
+- 📦 Containerized using **Podman** (rootless alternative to Docker)
-- 🧩 Orchestrated with `podman-compose`
+- 🧩 Orchestrated via `podman-compose`
-- 🔒 Rootless & daemonless container runtime
+- 🧪 Easily testable with `curl` or Postman

+---

+## 💼 Why This Project Matters

+This project demonstrates hands-on expertise in:

+- Designing and building RESTful APIs using FastAPI
+- Implementing secure authentication and token-based access
+- Integrating caching strategies using Redis
+- Working with asynchronous, containerized environments using **Podman**
+- Writing production-ready Python code with modern tooling